sourcegraph/sourcegraph-public-snapshot/docs/getting-started/kubernetes.md

 cluster.
 With small modification to the configuration below you can setup Sourcegraph to run on any Kubernetes infrastructure.

+**Note:** Sourcegraph requires PostgreSQL, but this Kubernetes deployment guide does not cover PostgreSQL setup; you must set it up on your own.
+(We will add instructions here soon.)

 # Volumes

-A Sourcegraph Pod must mount two volumes: one to persist server configuration and another to persist repositories and other Sourcegraph metadata.
+A Sourcegraph Pod must mount two volumes: one to persist server configuration and another to persist Git repository data.

 On Google infrastructure, create a Persistent Disk for each volume:

 ```
-gcloud compute disks create --size=300GB sourcegraph-data
+gcloud compute disks create --size=300GB sourcegraph-repos
 gcloud compute disks create --size=10GB sourcegraph-config
 ```

-Choose a disk size for `sourcegraph-data` based on your repository storage requirements.
+Choose a disk size for `sourcegraph-repos` based on your repository storage requirements.

 # Service